patricksavalle/devops-project-template/README.md

 ### Scalable collaboration

-To make collaboration scalable it must be based on [stigmergic principles](https://medium.com/@patricksavalle/designing-distributed-scalable-collaboration-9c6aabd5777e).
+To make collaboration scalable (distribuable):
-Both coding using Git and tasking using a Kanban board fullfills
+- tasks must be isolated, without too much context
+- tasks must be unassigned, so that anyone can collaborate
+- tasks must be independent, so many can be done in parallel
+- tasks must be on some kind of open marketplace / platform
+- only simple rules are needed to collaborate
+- no direct (same time, same place) communication is necessary

+Both Git and Kanban are scalable.
+Scrum is not.
+Bug fixing is scalable, feature coding much less so.
+Etc.
+Good design helps scalability of collaboration.

+See [stigmergic collaboration](https://medium.com/@patricksavalle/designing-distributed-scalable-collaboration-9c6aabd5777e) for some theory.

 ![DevOps scalable collaboration](content/devops-collaboration.png)